shawn-nabizada/workspace-exporter/README.md

 - 🔍 **Deterministic ordering**
   - Files are sorted by relative path for consistent diffs.

+- 📂 **Export Open Files**
+  - Instantly export all text files currently open in your editor tabs.

+- 🛡️ **Binary File Guard**
+  - Automatically detects and skips binary files (like images or PDFs) to prevent garbled output.

 ## Usage

 1. Install **Workspace Exporter** from the VS Code Marketplace.